eco-by-different/smarttar-star/README.md

 # Antivirus Notice (False Positives)

-The `.exe` binary is generated using IExpress, which some sensitive antivirus engines, including Windows Defender or machine-learning based scanners, may flag as a false positive.
+The `.exe` binary is generated using PS2EXE, which some sensitive antivirus engines, including Windows Defender or machine-learning based scanners, may flag as a false positive.

 The underlying PowerShell script is clean.
 If your system blocks the `.exe`, you can safely run the raw `SmartTAR.ps1` script instead.